-The Chief Judge's 2016 Hearing on Civil Legal Services in New York
+The Chief Judge's 2017 Hearing on Civil Legal Services in New York

 The Hon.
 Janet DiFiore, Chief Judge of the State of New York, announces a statewide public hearing to evaluate the continuing unmet civil legal services needs in New York.
 The Chief Judge will preside over the hearing, where witnesses from all regions of the State will testify about the significance of accessible, publicly funded civil legal services.
-The Chief Judge will report to the Legislature, as requested in the June 2010 Joint Resolution, on the information obtained at the hearing and on the continuing work of the New York State Permanent Commission on Access to Justice.
+The Chief Judge will report to the Legislature, as requested in its June 2010 Joint Resolution, on the information obtained at the hearing and on the continuing work of the New York State Permanent Commission on Access to Justice.
 It is anticipated that the hearing testimony will inform future efforts by the Permanent Commission to enhance access to justice and ensure the fair administration of justice for all New Yorkers.

-Chief Judge DiFiore will hold the statewide hearing at the New York Court of Appeals.
-The Chief Judge will be joined on the hearing panel by all four Presiding Justices of the Appellate Divisions: Acting Presiding Justice Peter Tom of the First Department, Presiding Justice Randall T. Eng of the Second Department, Presiding Justice Karen K. Peters of the Third Department and Presiding Justice Gerald J. Whalen of the Fourth Department, as well as New York State's Chief Administrative Judge, Lawrence K. Marks, and the President of the New York State Bar Association, Claire Gutekunst.
+This year, Chief Judge DiFiore will hold the statewide hearing at the New York Court of Appeals.
+The Chief Judge will be joined on the hearing panel by the four Presiding Justices of the Appellate Division: Presiding Justice Rolando T. Acosta of the First Department, Presiding Justice Randall T. Eng of the Second Department, Presiding Justice Karen K. Peters of the Third Department and Presiding Justice Gerald J. Whalen of the Fourth Department, as well as New York State's Chief Administrative Judge, Lawrence K. Marks, and the President of the New York State Bar Association, Sharon Stern Gerstman.